Ohio

 Morning:

-We’ll check out of our B&Bs and say goodbye to Put-in-Bay as we return by ferry to the mainland.
-Upon reaching shore, we’ll drive independently to Magee Marsh Wildlife Area for a final birding walk.
-This 2,200-acre state wildlife area on the shore of Lake Erie is mainly popular with waterfowl hunters, but in May, birders from all over the world converge on the marsh for the best opportunity to spot a variety of warblers stopping over before continuing their northward migration.
+We will check out of our B&Bs and say goodbye to Put-in-Bay as we return by ferry to the mainland.
+Upon reaching shore, we’ll drive independently to Magee Marsh Wildlife Area for a final bird walk.
+This 2,200-acre state wildlife area on the shore of Lake Erie is a mainly popular with waterfowl hunters, but in spring and fall migrants draw birders from all over the world for the best opportunity to spot a variety of different warbler and shorebird species.

 Lunch:

-On the trail, we'll have box lunches at the marsh.
+On the trail, we'll have box lunches.
 This concludes our program.

 Afternoon: